JWSaye/Webots_Simulation_Environments/README.md

-## How to launch Webots Environment using ROS2
+## How to launch Indoor Webots Environment using ROS2
 1. Navigate to the Indoor directory and type:
 ```bash
 	source /opt/ros/humble/setup.bash